ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

   - Change the format from CVF to IEEE style
   - Add the experiments for S3DIS semantic segmentation
   - Add Optimization Landscape Analysis
-  - Merge the figure for shape classfication and
+  - Merge the figure for shape classfication and semantic segmentaion.
   - Reformat the mathematical notations and deviations.
   - Update the instruction on Readme (DOING).